-There's almost no human study data about prescription ivermectin in pregnant women, so your doctor needs to weigh benefits against potential risks.
-Lindane is considered potentially dangerous for babies in utero and nursing babies.
+Can you use lice treatment while pregnant?
+There's almost no human study data about prescription lice treatments in pregnant women, so your doctor needs to weigh benefits against potential risks to baby.
+Lindane is considered potentially dangerous for the baby in utero and nursing babies.
 To treat head lice during pregnancy successfully, our all-natural methods actually have a higher success rate and no risk.

 Can You Use Lice Shampoo When Pregnant?

-LiceDoctors technicians use all-natural treatment plans that work to get rid of your head lice problems without the potential risks that come with the use of dangerous chemicals.
+LiceDoctors technicians use all-natural treatment plans that work to get rid of your pregnancy lice problems without the potential risks that come with the use of dangerous chemicals.
 We are sure you will agree that this is a safe option for everyone in the family, even the expectant mother, and eventually, her infant.
-Technicians have treated more than 500,000 clients using all-natural, hassle-free lice treatment protocols.
-Call us at 800-224-2537 with questions or to book an appointment.
+Technicians have treated more than 500,000 clients using all-natural, hassle-free methods.
+If you're still wondering what lice treatment is safe during pregnancy, call us at 800-224-2537 with questions or to book an appointment.